-There are many individuals needing initial or ongoing treatment for chemical dependency, but for whom inpatient services may not be appropriate.
+Many individuals need initial or ongoing treatment for chemical dependency, but inpatient services are not appropriate for them.

 Others may be moving forward to the next step after an inpatient program.

-For these people, we provide eight outpatient centers around the region:
+For these people, we provide addiction treatment programs at eight outpatient centers around the region:

 - Levittown: Lower Bucks County